- Although butter is not toxic to dogs, consuming large amounts can lead to serious health issues like pancreatitis.

 Many animals, dogs included, gravitate towards high-calorie foods.
 Wild animals know food scarcity quite well and stock up on calorie reserves to sustain them through lean times.
 While domesticated pets are accustomed to getting enough to eat, these primal instincts are part of their nature.

 Besides that, butter often has a saltiness to it, which dogs find delicious!
-Check our list on what dogs cannot eat.

 Is it Bad if a Dog Eats Butter?

-Finally, a sudden increase in fat consumption can lead to inflammation of the animal’s pancreas.
+Finally, a sudden increase in fat consumption can lead to inflammation of a dog’s pancreas.
 This condition, known as pancreatitis, is not only painful but can be fatal.
 Symptoms include not wanting to eat, vomiting, and stomach pain.
 While the first two symptoms can be easy for you to spot, the third may not be so obvious.
 If you notice these symptoms, you need to take your pet to the vet as soon as possible to rule out this condition or get it treated before it progresses.

-If you happen to offer your dog human food from time to time, and this includes butter spread on foods, be aware that some of the foods that it’s traditionally spread on could be harmful to your pet.
+If you happen to offer your dog human food from time to time, and this includes butter spread on foods, be aware that some of the foods that it’s traditionally spread on could also be harmful to your pet.
 For instance, small amounts of toast or bread are acceptable, but an entire cob of corn is not.

 Can Eating Butter Kill My Dog?